jalalah/389Rfall18/week/4/writeup/README.md

 ## Assignment 4 Writeup

-# Exploiting Cornerstone Airline's Command Injection Vulnerability
+# Exploiting Cornerstone Airline's Vulnerability

 Upon hearing rumors of Cornerstone Airline's new server being vulnerable to a [command injection attack](https://www.netsparker.com/blog/web-security/command-injection-vulnerability/), I tested for the vulnerability myself.
 A Command Injection attack is when a user (or application) is able to pass data to a system by tagging it onto an antincipated response.
 Knowing this, I entered into Fred Kreuger's newly created server with a goal to exploit this potential vulnerability.